US equities hit new records on payrolls Friday, scoring a sixth consecutive weekly gain in the process.

-Headlines on Friday morning fretted about the resumption of open hostilities in the Strait, where the US blew up a few more IRGC speedboats and struck coastal positions in Iran.
+Headlines on Friday fretted about the resumption of open hostilities in the Strait, where the US blew up a few more IRGC speedboats and struck coastal positions in Iran.
 Donald Trump said the ceasefire’s still intact.
 He again urged Tehran to sign his one-pager so everyone can move on.

-As the simple figure, below, shows, stocks “moved on” as soon as Trump pivoted.
+As the simple figure below shows, stocks “moved on” as soon as Trump pivoted.

 US equities notched gains every week since I said Trump should “take the win” on March 29.

 The rebound in close-to-close spot SPX, remarkable as it is, doesn’t do the move justice.
-The intraday low-to-high for Nasdaq 100 futures from the late-March lows to this week’s record was +26%, for example.
+The intraday low-to-high for Nasdaq 100 futures from the late-March lows to this week’s record was +28%, for example.

 Under the hood, the single-name gains are breathtaking.
 “Those index-level moves are understating the insanity we’re seeing,” Nomura’s Charlie McElligott said, referring to the table on the left, below, which shows the trailing one-month move in the biggest gainers.